Indera SC: Recent results

 The club was at 7th place in the 2020 Super League when it was unexpectedly postponed and eventually cancelled due to the ongoing COVID-19 pandemic in the country, ending the tournament with only two matches completed.
 This would occur again prior to the 2021 Super League following to the restrictions reapplied by the Ministry of Health, and finally abandoned after orders made by the Football Association of Brunei Darussalam (FABD).
 That following year, the restrictions were lifted and it enabled Indera to participate in the 2022 FA Cup, the only football tournament held by the FABD for the year.
 ISC would only make it as far as the quarter finals after two devastating losses, 5–1 and 8–0 against DPMM FC.

 In the 2023 season, Indera finished as runners-up in the league after 16 games, behind Kasuka FC.
 With the entry of the second team of DPMM FC starting from the 2024–25 season, Indera would finish one place lower in the standings although the acquisition of decorated midfielder Hendra Azam Idris was a highlight of their campaign.

 In the 2025 Brunei FA Cup, Indera managed to advance to the finals of the competition on 18 May where they were beaten 1–0 by DPMM II.

+In the 2025–26 season, Indera went toe-to-toe with defending champions Kasuka, and trailed them with only two points towards the final match of their season: a showdown to determine the championship at the Hassanal Bolkiah National Stadium on 19 April.
+A 3–2 victory courtesy of two goals from Akram Waqeel Bakri and a strike by Leon Sullivan Taylor meant that Indera claimed the title at the expense of their opponents who had been champions in the exact same way last campaign.